Your guide to the TCA press tour

 The Non-Party Party: Press tour is a dawn till midnight affair, and most nights end with a “party” thrown by that day’s network that, in theory, is designed to give the critics more informal access to the stars, producers and executives.
 Problem is, in order to get their top talent to come to the thing, the networks try to throw actual parties, complete with music so loud that it’s all but impossible to conduct an interview.
 One year, a critic on the verge of retirement entered a WB party filled with interchangeably attractive 20-something actors all talking amongst themselves while the reporters who hadn’t already left in disgust stood along the walls; the critic waded into the middle of the room, held up his notebook and loudly asked, “Does anyone here have a personality?”

-The Very Special Unscheduled Guest Star: Every now and then, a tour party gets overtaken by someone who's not supposed to be there – or, at least, isn't supposed to be getting any attention.
-During the first year of “Ally McBeal,” David E. Kelley brought wife Michelle Pfeiffer with him to FOX's tour party – much to the chagrin of both Pfeiffer (who was mobbed with questions on a night she was just expecting to hang with her husband) and the FOX publicists (whose stars were being ignored in favor of an actress not on the network).
-At that same party that featured Crystal the Monkey, an even bigger distraction took place when Todd Palin (starring in a quickly-forgotten NBC reality show) brought Sarah Palin with him to the party, attracting one of the largest party scrums of all time.
+The Very Special Unscheduled Guest Star: Every now and then, a tour party gets overtaken by someone who’s not supposed to be there – or, at least, isn’t supposed to be getting any attention.
+During the first year of “Ally McBeal,” David E. Kelley brought wife Michelle Pfeiffer with him to FOX’s tour party – much to the chagrin of both Pfeiffer (who was mobbed with questions on a night she was just expecting to hang with her husband) and the FOX publicists (whose stars were being ignored in favor of an actress not on the network).
+Last summer, an even bigger distraction took place when Todd Palin (starring in a quickly-forgotten NBC reality show) brought Sarah Palin with him to the party, attracting one of the largest party scrums of all time.

 The Session That’s Better Than The Show: What the name suggests.
 This usually happens with sitcoms, where the ad-libbed answers the actors give turn out to be far funnier than any scripted punchlines they deliver in their series.
 Every now and then, you’ll have a bad pilot that turns into a good show after the creative team is able to harness the chemistry that was so clearly there on the TCA stage; usually, though, these things are reminders of how much talent gets wasted in the business every year.

-There's more that happens, but those are the basics.
-I'll be at tour for the next couple of weeks, covering the event on this blog along with what Dan is doing at The Fien Print.
-(You can also follow both of us on Twitter, and I promise to be very judicious, and to make liberal use of the RT button in case Dan or someone else made the point well already.)
+There’s more that happens, but those are the basics.
+I’ll be at tour for the next couple of weeks, covering the event on this blog along with what Dan is doing at The Fien Print and Liane is doing at Starr Raving.
+(You can also follow each of us on Twitter, and I promise to be very judicious, and to make liberal use of the RT button in case Dan or someone else made the point well already.)

 To quote my favorite movie, see ya in LA, Marvin…